MolotovCherry/Native-Memory-Scripter/book/src/introduction.md

 - may be forked, however modifications are not allowed
 - may be compiled in its unmodified form
 - modifications and compiling with modifications are allowed under the condition that you submit your changes back to the main repo
+- cannot be redistributed
+- cannot be used/re-used in your own projects
+- cannot be used for any commercial purposes
+- cannot be sold
+- code cannot be used in any way for any purpose. it is copyrighted

 For full terms, please see the [license](https://github.com/MolotovCherry/Native-Memory-Scripter/blob/main/LICENSE)